jfmcdowell/loupedeck-applescripts/README.md

 # License

 Copyright 2021 Kevin Shekleton

+Modifed code in this repository from orginal source

+Copyright 2022 Justin McDowell

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.